dart-lang/language/working/augmentations/feature-specification.md

     declaration._

 *   There is a `const` initializing constructor declaration and:
-    *   A complete instance variable declaration which `late`, or which is neither `final` nor `external`.
+    *   A complete instance variable declaration which is `late`, or which is neither `final` nor `external`.
     *   A complete instance variable declaration with an initializer expression which is not a potentially constant expression.